k98kurz/micropython-file-editor/readme.md

 ## Installation

-There are two ways to install this:
+There are two ways to install this on a micropython-enabled microcontroller:

 1. Including in a custom firmware, in which case you need to copy the `edit.py` file into the proper directory for your build process.